You can help the healing begin and build a legacy of support and hope with your planned gift.

 Give a Gift of Life Insurance.

-Some of our supporters no longer need their life insurance that was purchased years ago to provide for children or other family members.
+Some of our supporters no longer need life insurance policies to provide for children or other family members.
 If that is your situation, please consider donating the policy to Mutual Ground.
-You will be eligible to claim a charitable donation for approximately the policy’s cash surrender value and the proceeds are removed from your estate.
+You will be eligible to claim a charitable donation for approximately the policy’s cash surrender value and the proceeds are then removed from your estate.

 Ways to give a gift of life insurance include: